Candidates auditioning by video are considered for an entrance scholarship in the same way as a candidate auditioning in person.

 - Musical Theatre and Musical Direction have specific recording requirements, please see the Musical Theatre department pages.

-Successful applicants will have the opportunity to talk to academic staff, their Head of Department and senior staff at the Academy about their plans and ambitions, and to ask us questions of any kind.
-This will allow us to get to know you and discover how best you can thrive and flourish as a fulfilled and successful professional musician in modern times.
+After your Acceptd profile has been assessed, we will let you know if you have been selected for further interview. which can include the opportunity to talk to academic staff, the Head of Department or senior staff at the Academy about your plans and ambitions, and to ask questions.
+The interviews allow us to get to know you and discover how best you can thrive and flourish as a fulfilled and successful professional musician in modern times.
 All applicants will be considered for a scholarship award, irrespective of whether they select a video or live audition.

 Applicants will also be able to take virtual tours of the building, view presentations from Heads of Department, and attend webinars with our Admissions and Financial Awards Team, current students and other staff at the Academy.